norulshahlam/tutorials-data-audit/README.md

 # Data auditing

 ## This is a tutorial for auditing using [Javers](https://javers.org/documentation/jql-examples/).
-We will be using h2 as the default DB
+We will be using h2 as the default DB.

-## There is booking entity that contains contact entity.
-Add either one first, then edit or delete using Swagger
+There is booking entity that contains contact entity as child entity.
+Add either one first, then edit or delete using Swagger.
+Based on observation, if u edit a child entity within parent entity, only the child entity wil be tracked.

 ## Swagger url
     http://localhost:8080/swagger-ui/index.html